stanislav741/qa_guru_9_13_homework/src/test/resources/Online Shop - Test Suite - Positive tests (not final).md

 1. The website is loaded
 2. “Mac” page is loaded, chapter navigation menu for MacBooks is visible
 3. “MacBook Pro” page is displayed, chapter navigation menu for MBP is visible
-4. “macbook-pro-14-and-16” page is displayed
+4. “macbook-pro-14-and-16” page is visible
-5. “select MacBook Pro model” page is displayed
+5. “select MacBook Pro model” page is visible
-6. “16 Zoll” configurations are displayed
+6. 16 inch - "Better" configuration is visible
-7. “model configuration” page is displayed
+7. “model configuration” page is visible
-8. “select attachments” page is displayed, “16" MacBook Pro – Space Grau” model is displayed in the summary header
+8. “select attachments” page is visible, “16" MacBook Pro – Space Grau” model is visible in the summary header

 **TC #1.2 ...**